THE NEXT WORKSHOP DATES TO BE ANNOOUNCED

 Prof. Dr. Barbara Broers

-Barbara Broers is professor in addiction medicine, head of the Dependencies Unit of the Primary Care Division, Geneva University Hospitals.
-She has over 25 years of clinical, teaching and research experience at the Geneva University Hospitals in the field of substance use, addiction, HIV and harm reduction.
-She is also vice-president of the Swiss Society of Addiction Medicine, vice-president of the Swiss Federal Commission on Addiction-related Questions, and founding member of the Swiss Taskforce for Cannabinoids in Medicine.
+Barbara Broers, MD, MSc, PD, is a professor in addiction medicine, and head of the Dependencies Unit of the Primary Care Division, Geneva University Hospitals.
+She has over 30 years of clinical, teaching, and research experience at the Geneva University Hospitals in the field of substance use, addiction, HIV, and harm reduction.
+She was for 20 years vice-president of the Swiss Society of Addiction Medicine, vice-president of the Swiss Federal Commission on Addiction-related Questions, and a founding member of the Swiss Society for Cannabinoids in Medicine.

 Prof. Dr. Cornelis DeJong